rlavid/ravkav/README.md

 ### Example:

-Can see the following example for configuring resources, writing and testing code, deploying the function, and testing the final function. note serverless functions have an entry point (`handler`) which is called by the run time engine and triggers. the handler carry two objects, a `context` (run-time objects like logger) and `event` (the body and other attributes delivered by the client or trigger).
+See the following for an example for configuring resources, writing and testing code, deploying the function, and testing the final function.
+**Note:** Serverless functions have an entry point (`handler`) which is called by the run time engine and triggers.
+The handler contains two objects, a `context` (run-time objects like logger) and an `event` (the body and other attributes delivered by the client or trigger).

+## Importing Nuclio ##
-We start with, import `nucilo` package, this initialize the `%nuclio` magic commands and `context` object this section should not be copied to the function so we mark this cell with `# nuclio: ignore` (or we can use `# nuclio: start-code` or `# nuclio: end-code` to mark the code section in the notebook).
+To begin, you need to import the `nucilo` package, this initializes the `%nuclio` magic commands and `context` object.
+As this section should not be copied to the function,  you must mark this cell with `# nuclio: ignore` (or alternatively, use `# nuclio: start-code` or `# nuclio: end-code` to mark the code section in the notebook).

 ```python